 A UTI is an infection anywhere in the urinary tract.
 The urinary tract makes and stores urine and removes it from the body.
 An infection occurs when bacteria get into the urine and begin to grow.
 Urinary tract infections (UTIs) are common in the general public, more common in the elderly, and even more common in nursing home residents due to their physical and/or mental conditions that require that level of care.

-The woman's UTI was never properly diagnosed or treated while she was a resident at Oakwood.
+In fact, the woman's UTI was never properly diagnosed or treated while she was a resident at Oakwood.
 Her infection progressed to the point of septic shock with evidence of multi-organ system failure and she was transferred to Franklin Square Hospital.
 Unfortunately, her condition had already deteriorated to the point of no return.
 The woman passed away just ten days after the Oakwood staff first noticed the symptoms of her UTI.

 Plaintiffs claim that new onset urinary retention is a warning sign of a UTI and required an immediate investigation.
 A urinalysis would have discovered this UTI.
 So plaintiffs' claim that prudent and attentive nursing home would have done a urinalysis and notified the physician of the results of the urine culture and sensitivity timely to prevent the delay in initiating treatment of the resident's UTI.Additional Comments